zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### map_cache_size

-Number of object held in the MapReduce cache.
+Number of objects held in the MapReduce cache.
 These will be ejected when the cache runs out of room or the bucket/key pair for that entry changes.
 Only valid when mapred_system is `legacy`. (default:
 "10000")